particuleio/website/content/blog/flux-kustomize.en.md

 Kustomize is *Kubernetes native* and doesn't need advanced templating knowledge.
-Like the command `kubectl patch`, Kustomize use an equivalent principle to create complexe Kubernetes manifests/
+Like the command `kubectl patch`, Kustomize use an equivalent principle to create complexe Kubernetes manifests.

 Let's start with this
 [git repository](https://github.com/particuleio/gitops-demo/kustomize)